Steam bike in Indonesia – Rusnan shows the way

 Stanley 740B 1921 in Sydney Australia

-Posted by jerry on May 23rd, 2009 — Posted in Journal, Steam
+Posted by Jerry on May 23rd, 2009 — Posted in Journal, Steam

 A Stanley 740B 20HP steam car similar to the one pictured below is in the Powerhouse Museum in Sydney.
 Apparently Stanley steam cars made for the Australian market had a number of distinguishing features which made them different from those made for the US market.
 All Stanleys sent to Australia had wire wheels, while those in the US had wooden artillery wheels, and Australian dealers added “Stanley Steamer” in metal writing across the radiator.